mnick/wmgo/README.md

   the window's title
 * Executing desktop files or binaries in $PATH via matching the filename
+* Optionally, executing shell commands in newly launched terminal windows to capture the output

 XDG desktop files and binaries are cached for fast startup times of the launcher.